A question that many first time Park Homebuyers have is ‘Can a Holiday Home be a main residence?’

 These points should be clear in any agreements you sign.
 Before you buy a holiday home, you will need to prove that you have a permanent residence elsewhere.
 If park owners find that you are using your holiday home as a permanent residence, you might be in breach of contract.
 This means that they may have the right to remove you from the site altogether.

 Therefore, it is always a good idea to ensure you read the terms of your agreement and check the site licence.
 If you don’t understand the agreement or site licence, you may wish to speak to a third party, such as a solicitor.

 Yes, but in the form of business rates, agreed with your park owners.
-If you own a second home or a holiday property, you will still need to pay local authority rates in the form of contributions to your park.
+If you own a second home or a holiday property, you will still need to pay local authority rates similar to those for your main residence but in the form of contributions to your park.
 Your park site owners should clearly inform you of your rates and what you can expect to pay each year.

 However, if you let your holiday home to tourists or tenants, you may receive a discount on the tax you pay.
 If your home qualifies as a furnished holiday let, you can reduce the amount you pay to your local authority.

 The UK government states that a furnished holiday let is one which offers ‘sufficient furniture for normal occupation’.
 You must also make sure that you let your property commercially, and it should be available for at least 210 days a year.
 This does not apply to any days you stay in the property yourself.